Massipssa/Docs/bgd/hive/concepts.md

     PARTITION (col_part_name1 = 'value1', col_part_name2 = 'value2');
     ```
 ### Bucket
 - Each bucket is stored as file in partition directory

 ### Types
 - Java types (int, string, float, ...)
 - Complex types: Array, Map, Struct

+### Internal vs external table
+- Hive manages interanl but non external
+- Drop internal delete metadata and path, but drop external remove only metadata
+- Internal support archive, unarchive, ACID/transactional and **result caching ??** but none of there features are supported by an external